kubernetes/ingress-nginx/docs/user-guide/tls.md

 To provide the most secure baseline configuration possible,

-nginx-ingress defaults to using TLS 1.2 and 1.3 only, with a [secure set of TLS ciphers][ssl-ciphers].
+ingress-nginx defaults to using TLS 1.2 and 1.3 only, with a [secure set of TLS ciphers][ssl-ciphers].

 ### Legacy TLS